Henri Barbusse

 Henri Barbusse (/fr/; 17 May 1873 – 30 August 1935) was a French novelist, short story writer, journalist, poet and political activist.
 He began his literary career in the 1890s as a Symbolist poet and continued as a neo-Naturalist novelist; in 1916, he published Under Fire, a novel about World War I based on his experience which is described as one of the earliest works of the Lost Generation movement or as the work which started it; the novel had a major impact on the later writers of the movement, namely on Ernest Hemingway and Erich Maria Remarque.
 Barbusse is considered one of the important French writers of 1910–1939 who mingled the war memories with moral and political meditations.

 Before World War I, Barbusse was a pacifist, but in 1914, he volunteered for wartime service and was awarded the Croix de guerre; during the war, he was influenced by the Communists and came to the belief that a Revolution against the imperialist governments would be the only quick way to end the war and to deal with militarism and reaction.
-In years following the war, his work acquired a definite political orientation; he became a member of the French Communist Party and an Anti-Fascist and an anti-war activist.
+In years following the war, his work acquired a definite political orientation; he became a member of the French Communist Party and an anti-fascist and anti-war activist.
 In the 1930s, he supported the Stalinist regime despite having a friendly relationship with Leon Trotsky in the middle of the 1920s and contributed to Joseph Stalin's personality cult by writing his biography which became a 'canonical' text for the French Stalinists but wasn't in line with the glorification of Stalin in the USSR.
 He died in 1935 and didn't see the events that followed, like the Moscow trials and the Nazi-Soviet pact.

 He was a lifelong friend of Albert Einstein.

 Life

 Early life and career

-The son of a French father and an English mother, Barbusse was born in Asnières-sur-Seine, France in 1873.
+Barbusse was born on 17 May 1873 in Asnières-sur-Seine to Adrien Barbusse and Anne Benson.
+Barbusse's father was French and his mother was English.
 Although he grew up in a small town, he left for Paris in 1889, at age 16.
 In 1895, he published a poetry collection Mourners (Pleureuses), which is sometimes identified as "neo-Symbolist".
+On 18 April 1898, Barbusse married Helyonne Holmès, the daughter of the poet Catulle Mendès and the composer Augusta Holmès, in Croissy-sur-Seine.

-In 1908, Barbusse wrote a novel Hell (L'Enfer), in which he described the life of a young Parisian who lives in a boarding house and spies through a hole in his wall on the other boarders and sees birth, death, adultery and lesbianism.
+In 1908, Barbusse wrote his first novel Hell (L'Enfer), in which he described the life of a young Parisian who lives in a boarding house and spies through a hole in his wall on the other boarders and sees birth, death, adultery and lesbianism.
 The novel produced controversy because of breaking taboos and crossing conventional moral boundaries of the time; this work is identified as 'neo-Naturalist'.